 If you do not have records showing that a gross distribution from a Coverdell ESA made in 2019 was a trustee-to-trustee transfer, leave box 4 blank.

 Check the "Private" box if the distribution is from a QTP established by one or more private eligible educational institutions, or check the "State" box if the distribution is from a QTP established by a state.
 Otherwise, check the "Coverdell ESA" box.

-Check the box if the recipient is not the designated beneficiary under a qualified tuition program or a Coverdell ESA (see section 529(e)(1)).
+Check the box if the recipient is not the designated beneficiary under a QTP or a Coverdell ESA (see section 529(e)(1)).

 For 2019, you may, but are not required to, include one of the following distribution codes in the blank box below boxes 5 and 6.
 You may abbreviate as needed.
 For example, for distribution code 1, you may enter "distr. code 1."